RenardJacobis/CSE-4202-2019-2020-Block-Chain-Voting-Application-for-Guyana/README.md

 ## Step 4: Compile and Deploy the Election Smart Contract
 Open command prompt in the project directory and type "truffle migrate --reset".
 #### N.B
-You must run this command every time Ganache is restarted.
+You must run this command every time Ganache is restartedor the smart contract is updated.

 ## Step 5: Configure Metamask
  - Sign up for an account on metamask.